railwayapp/docs/src/docs/deploy/deployments.md

 By default, Railway deploys to US-West located in Portland, Oregon.

 All regions provide the same experience, performance, and reliability you expect from Railway.

+### Caveats

 You can't deploy database services to different regions.
+We recommend deploying Official Database Templates instead.
+Region deployment UI is in progress.